Orozzzz/Orozzzz/README.md

 - 👋 Hi, I’m @Orozzzz
-- 👀 I’m interested in ...history,space and traiding
+- 👀 I’m interested in ...history,space and gym
 - 🌱 I’m currently learning ...programing and english
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...my ig (iam0roz)